FrinxLearningLabs/Learning-Labs-1/02-labs-01-aggregate-connections-with-LACP/README.md

-## Aggregate multiple connections with LACP service
+## A sample application to create LACP link bundles

-In this lab, you will learn about LACP service.
-It is an example Python application that is using Frinx uniconfig framework to provision simple LACP service.
-Purpose of the application is to show potentional users of uniconfig how to use it in an efficient and simple manner.
+In this lab you will learn how to use and create a simple Python application that leverages the FRINX UniConfig framework to provision LACP link bundles between two network devices.
+The purpose of this application is to show developers how to use the UniConfig API in FRINX ODL to configure services in network devices.

 [Step 0: Get to know LACP](1.md)